adesam111/samueladeyanju/publications.md

 # Research-Based Op-Eds

-6. <a href="https://forestsnews.cifor.org/76005/replacing-short-term-projects-with-long-term-processes?fnl=" target="_blank">Adeyanju, S., O'connor, A., (2022) Replacing short-term projects with long-term processes: Lessons learned from CBNRM in Ghana and Zambia.
-Forest News.</a>
+6. <a href="https://forestsnews.cifor.org/76005/replacing-short-term-projects-with-long-term-processes?fnl=" target="_blank">Adeyanju, S., O'connor, A., (2022) Replacing short-term projects with long-term processes: Lessons learned from CBNRM in Ghana and Zambia. *Forest News*.</a>

 # Preprints
 7. Adeyanju, S. (2021).
 An Analysis of Students’ Perception of University Sustainability Programs and Image.
 Preprints, 202107057 PDF.